 1. In-house fulfillment

-As brands grow online, it’s not uncommon to switch from in-house fulfillment to outsourcing fulfillment sooner than later.
-This allows you to leverage someone else’s fulfillment operations, rather than investing in fulfillment infrastructure, including warehousing, labor, equipment, fulfillment software, and more.
+As brands grow online, it’s not uncommon to switch from in-house fulfillment to outsourcing fulfillment sooner rather than later.
+This allows you to leverage established fulfillment operations rather than investing in fulfillment infrastructure, including warehousing, labor, equipment, fulfillment software, and more.

 Note: This option may be best if you’re selling locally only and primarily have in-store pickups.